Matthew-Gimlin/interpreter/README.md

 # interpreter

-An tree-walk interpreter for a custom programming language named Coffee Bean.
+A tree-walk interpreter for a custom programming language named Coffee Bean.

 ## Running the Interpreter